Eros-code/fmod-webpage/README.md

 The main files Master.bank and Master.strings.bank found in studio/examples/public/js are created as a result of building your FMOD project - they are the almalgamation of all the music files and sequences.
 These files are loaded in via the prerun() function in the simple_event.js found under the following directory studio/examples/simple_event.js.

-It works by calling the fmodstudio.js API for html in the studio/examples/simple_event.js file  which can be accessed here:
+It works by calling the fmodstudio.js API for html which can be accessed here:

 https://www.fmod.com/download#fmodengine